Spucksm/reading-notes/reading02.md

 ## Using The Software That Comes With My Computer
     * Windows- "Notepad"
     * Mac- "Text Edit"
-    * Linux- each distribution will have its own text editor installed, based on the flavor of the paticular disribution.
+    * Linux- each distribution will have its own text editor installed, based on the flavor of the particular disribution.
+    * can use notpad- however ensure I am creating code in p;ain tex.
+    * create a folder on my machine to store entire website.
+    * ensure i use proper extension for file name ie- ```.htlm .md .css```
+    * these have no Syntax highlighting
+## Third-Party Options
+    * Notepad++
+        * free
+        * for Windows only
+        * been aroudn for a while
+    * Text Wrangler
+        * Mac only
+        * retired in 2017
+    * BB Edit
+        * made by Bare Bones Software
+        * obsorbed Text wrangler
+        * Paid, 30 day free trail
+    * Visual Studio Code
+        * free, made by Microsoft
+        * available for Windows, Mac, and Linux
+        * uses Emmet shorthand for HTML and CSS
+    * Atom
+        * Free, by GitHub
+        * Microsoft, Mac, and Linux

+    * Brackets
+        * free, by Adobe
+        * Windows, Mac, and Linux
+        * only supports HTML, CSS, and JavaScript and requires more extensions for more languages
+    * Sublime Text
+        * paid
+## The Difference Between Text Editors and IDEs
+    * Text Editors- edit text
+    * IDEs- Integrated Development Environments
+        * A suite of different software
+            * Text editor, file manager, compiler, and debugger